 Big Business in China: Sino–Foreign Rivalry in the Cigarette Industry, 1890–1930

 This is the first major study in Chinese business history based largely on business’s own records.
 It focuses on the battle for the cigarette market in early twentieth-century China between the British-American Tobacco Company, based in New York and London, and its leading Chinese rival, Nanyang Brothers Tobacco Company, whose headquarters were in Hong Kong and Shanghai.

 The Morgans: Private International Bankers, 1854–1913

-The House of Morgan was the personification of economic power and the symbol of capitalism in the late 19th and early 20th centuries.
-Carosso has constructed an in-depth account of the evolution, operations, and internal management of the Morgan banks at London, New York, Philadelphia, and Paris, from the time Junius Spencer Morgan left his Boston business to become a London banker to the death of his son and successor, John Pierpont Morgan.
+The House of Morgan personified economic power in the late 19th/early 20th centuries.
+Carosso constructs an in-depth account of the evolution, operations, and management of the Morgan banks at London, New York, Philadelphia, and Paris, from the time Junius Spencer Morgan left Boston for London to the death of his son, John Pierpont Morgan.

 Business, Banking, and Politics: The Case of British Steel, 1918–1939